So, is the Bible to be viewed as a book that is inspired by God but with possible errors? Or is it inerrant?

 - There is a similar potential issue with the last chapter of John’s gospel which appears to add a new epilogue.

-In some cases, there is no evidence of manuscript tampering yet different gospel writers reach radically different theological conclusions.
+In some cases, there is no evidence of manuscript tampering yet different gospel writers appear to reach radically different theological conclusions.
 In the Sermon on the Mount, Matthew’s rendition begins with the beatitude: “Blessed are the poor in spirit”.
 Luke’s so-called Sermon on the Plain begins with: “Blessed are the poor” (with no mention of spirit).

 The meaning of the two sayings is entirely different.
 As is the case throughout Luke’s gospel, social justice takes front seat.
 For Matthew, it’s all about individual responsibility.
 Did Jesus say different things to different audiences – much like a political stump candidate flavoring his message a bit differently in one town than another?
 Or should one ideology trump the other?
 Depending on your choice of gospel, the answer can be quite different.